VictorSyntez/governance/docs/gf_controlled/ledger_access_policies.md

 1. The Canadian Credential Network MUST:
 	1. Publish a Transaction Endorser Agreement between the Transaction Endorser and the Canadian Credential Network specifying the terms and conditions under which Transaction Endorsers agree to write Transactions to the Utility, including the policies defined in this Controlled Document.
 	1. Publish a Transaction Endorser Data Processing Agreement (DPA) specifying the requirements for a Transaction Endorser to serve as a Data Processor on behalf of Transaction Authors as Data Controllers and the Canadian Credential Network as a Designated Data Controller.
-	1. When necessary, revise the Transaction Endorser Agreement and the Transaction Endorser DPA under the same policies as a Controlled Document as specified in the ```Governance``` section of the Bedrock Governance Framework Master Document.
+	1. When necessary, revise the Transaction Endorser Agreement and the Transaction Endorser DPA under the same policies as a Controlled Document as specified in the ```Governance``` section of the Canadian Credential Network Governance Framework Master Document.
 	1. Publish the current version of the Transaction Endorser Agreement and the Transaction Endorser DPA in the [Canadian Credential Network Code Repository](https://github.com/bedrock-consortium/bbu-gf/).
 2. A Transaction Endorser MUST adhere to membership entitlements that constrain the number of transactions that may be submitted as specified in the Transaction Endorser Agreement.
 3. A Transaction Endorser MUST: